Kenyans protest house demolitions amid virus restrictions

 The demolitions continued through the week and displaced thousands of residents, who are sleeping out in the rain and cold because Nairobi has restrictions on movement due to the coronavirus.

-The government claims that it owns the land where the demolitions took place.
-The Kenyan government ignored court orders that barred it from evicting the slum residents because the same government had issued allotment letters to some of the residents who have lived there since 2008, said Omar.
+The government claims that it owns the land where the demolitions took place and it ignored a court order that barred it from evicting the slum residents until their case arguing for their right to live on the land is determined.
+Some of the residents had official allotment letters dating to 2008 which give them permission to live there, said Omar.

+“It is so inhuman for the government to evict us from our houses at a time like this.
+Where should we go.
+Where will I take my children because now I don’t have a house and there’s the curfew at night,” said Mary Njeri, a mother of three who also sells vegetables in the market.

+For mechanic Kennedy Achoki, the demolition happened as they awaited another court decision.